 Each Camper’s experience will conclude with a Closing Celebration on the night before they depart.
 Closing Celebrations offer an opportunity to share in the Widji trail experience and celebrate the accomplishments of returning campers.

 Unfortunately, we are unable to invite family and friends to join us for Closing Celebrations or breakfast the following morning this summer due to the ongoing impact of Covid 19.
 Limited exceptions may be made for Voyageur and Mountaineer Banquet Days.
-Please refer to the Wilderness Summer Camp FAQ for the latest updates related to Covid 19.
+Please refer to the Summer 2021 Wilderness Camp COVID 19 Adaptations for the latest updates related to Covid 19.

 Information on a more traditional Closing Celebration can be found in our Information Guide.